Iowa State University

 Reporting

-All accidents and injuries sustained by Iowa State University students while in academic classes or events sponsored by the university must be reported to Risk Management by the student and a university representative using the Student Accident Report Form.
+All accidents and injuries sustained by Iowa State University students while in academic classes or events sponsored by the university must be reported to the Office of Risk Management (ORM) by the student and a university representative.

 Emergency Medical Assistance